braindonor/website-monitor/README.txt

     Possible Future Enhancements
     ============================

     * Implement a logging framework to make logging customisable, allow log file rollover, and improve logging resource usage.
+Include unit tests for logging

     * Explore the use of coroutines to allow parallel processing of web response checks.

     * Check for json responses and provide more robust validation of content.

     * Allow the dynamic loading of the configuration file, so that the process does not need to be restarted.

     * Improve the handling of exceptions when a web request fails with an underlying exception.

     * Use a mocking framework to provide better unit test coverage for the web response scenarios and WebsiteMonitor class.

     License
     =======